bhimsen92/url-shortener/README.md

 ### Webserver

-App serve is a simple flask application.
+App server is a simple flask application.

 ### How to run it.